HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: Collaborative Attention-Aware Visualization

-For each \textit{attention target} that can receive attention, we must maintain separate attention accumulators for each user.
-These accumulators start at zero (they have initially received no attention by any user), increase as a user directs attention to the target, and can be combined to represent team attention using various aggregation methods: \textit{sum} of collective attention (the total team attention); \textit{maximum} (highest individual attention); \textit{difference} (balance of team member attention); and \textit{count} (number of analysts who attended to the target).
+\paragraph{Representing collective attention.} Where AAV maintains a single attention accumulator per target, CAAVs must maintain separate accumulators for each user on each target.
+These accumulators start at zero, increase as a user directs attention to the target, and can be combined to represent collective attention using various aggregation methods: \textit{sum} (total collective attention); \textit{maximum} (highest individual attention); \textit{difference} (balance of attention between members); and \textit{count} (number of analysts who attended to the target).
+The choice of aggregation affects what collaborative patterns become visible; sum emphasizes total coverage, while difference highlights division of labor.